MokhaLeee/fe8u-cskillsys-kernel/docs/Abstract.md

 ## Gaiden style magic

-FE-Gaiden style B.Mag and W.Mag implemented have been implemented.
+FE-Gaiden style B.Mag and W.Mag have been implemented.
 Unit can cost HP to use magic.

 # Credits